TURKS AND CAICOS

 - Step 2: Make a table to record the distance from Conch Bar Caves for each vehicle.

 - Step 3: Define variables and plot the information from the table onto a graph.
 Using a different color for each vehicle, plot its coordinates.

 - Step 4: On the graph, do the points for each vehicle seem to fall on a line?
 Does it make sense to connect each vehicle’s points in a line?
 If so, draw the line.
 If not, explain why not.

 - Step 5: Where does the starting value for each routine appear on the graph?
 How does the recursive role for each routine affect the points plotted?

 - Step 6: Which line represents Michelle?
 How can you tell?

 - Step 7: Where are the vehicles when they meet?

 - Step 8: Which vehicle will arrive at its destination first?

-During the late 19th century, people used Conch Bar Caves for mining bat guano.
+During the late 19th century, people used Conch Bar Caves for collecting bat guano.
 All original archaeological artifacts were lost during this period.
 Visitors continued to treat the caves carelessly, leaving graffiti behind and disturbing the bat population.
 Nowadays, anyone wanting to view the caves must be accompanied by a guide.
-Do you think that is enough protection or would you recommend additional measure be taken?
+Do you think that is enough protection or would you recommend additional measures be taken?